 To understand why Kentucky and Bourbon have become so synonymous, let’s look a little at the history of its development.

-The main theory is the name originates from Old Bourbon County in Kentucky where quite a bit of bourbon was originally produced.
+The main theory is the name originates from Old Bourbon County in Kentucky where quite a bit of bourbon was originally produced and transformed to the everyday bourbon we know today..
 This is the version you hear repeated most often.
 But according to Michael Veach, the bourbon historian, it doesn’t make sense with the time period.

 These fateful barrels went down the Ohio River and ended up in New Orleans.
 Served at the hippest bars.
 On Bourbon Street.
 And what did everyone want to try?
 The good stuff they were serving on Bourbon Street.